 Second map in the series of Johnson's maps of this region and the first to include Colorado.

-Kansas gives way to Colorado and Nebraska is truncated by Dakota, but still extends to Rockies.
+Kansas gives way to Colorado, Nebraska truncated by Dakota, but still extends to Rockies.
 Early reference to Colorado.
 Includes Indian names, forts, early roads, proposed railroad routes and other early features.
-One of the most fascinating early territorial maps of this region.
+One of the most fascinating early maps territorial maps of this region.

 Alvin Jewett Johnson (1827 - 1884) was an American map publisher.
 Born in Wallingford, Vermont, he received only a basic public education, but he still served as a school teacher for several years before moving to Richmond, Virginia and, in 1857, New York City.
 Johnson also worked as a book canvasser for the map publisher J.H.
 Colton.